 - Take the yolks out and mash them in a bowl.

-- Add the mayonnaise and keep mashing the yolks until you have a smooth paste.
+- Now add the mayonnaise and keep mashing the yolks until you have a smooth paste.

 - Add the green onions, tomato concentrate and curry powder and mix again.